Mustafakhan3/Mustafa-Panezai/README.md

    if we wanted data associated with school2 we can just use the .loc attribute with one paramenter. df.loc["school"} suppose.# What would we do if we just wanted to select a single column though?
 Well, there are a few mechanisms.
 Firstly, we could transpose the matrix.
 This pivots all of the rows into columns and all of the columns into rows, and is done with the T attribute "df.T".
+Since the result of using the indexing operator is either a DataFrame or Series, you can chain operations together.
+For instance, we can select all of the rows which related to school1 using .loc, then project the name column from just those rows df.loc['school1']['Name']